Teddy Bear (Red Sovine song): Sequels

 Two different singles — one by Sovine — were billed as sequels to "Teddy Bear".
 The two songs told conflicting stories about the boy's future.

-Not long after "Teddy Bear" peaked in popularity, singer Diana Williams (who was signed to Capitol Records) released a song called "Teddy Bear's Last Ride."
+Not long after "Teddy Bear" peaked in popularity, singer Diana Williams (who was signed to Capitol Records) released a song called "Teddy Bear's Last Ride".
 This story, told from the point of view of a friend of Teddy Bear's mother (who cared for the lad while the mother was at work), suggests that the boy's paraplegia is part of a terminal health condition, one that eventually kills him.
-The song's ending has a group of truck drivers attending the boy's funeral, with one of the semitrailer trucks serving as the hearse.
+The song's ending has a group of truck drivers attending the boy's funeral.
 This song was also recorded by Nev Nicholls.

-Sovine's follow-up-of-sorts to "Teddy Bear" is "Little Joe" (the tale of a truck driver's dog, who saves his master's life after an accident).
-In this song, in which Teddy Bear is a character, Sovine says that there was a miracle and that the boy — now older and apparently healthy — could now walk.
+Sovine's follow-up-of-sorts to "Teddy Bear" is "Little Joe" (the tale of a truck driver's dog that saves his master's life after an accident).
+In this song, in which Teddy Bear is a character, Sovine says that a miracle occurred and that the boy — now older and apparently healthy — could now walk.
 Teddy Bear is instrumental in helping reunite Little Joe with his now-blinded master.
 This song was also recorded by Ferlin Husky and Dave Dudley.

-Neither song reached the Billboard magazine Hot Country Singles Top 40.
+Neither song reached the Billboard Hot Country Singles top 40.

-Cover versions

-The song has also been recorded by Hank Hill (Mike Judge), Ferlin Husky, Boxcar Willie, The Jackson Southernaires, Australian country singer Nev Nicholls (who also recorded a remake of the sequel), in the Dutch language by Gerard de Vries, and in the German language by Austrian singer Jonny Hill as "Ruf Teddybär eins-vier" (who also recorded a happy-ending sequel "Hallo Teddybär" and a song "Papa, ich bin Teddybär" about his own, handicapped son identifying himself with a teddy bear).
-A Danish version, titled "Teddybjørn", was recorded by Peter Belli and included on the 1981 album, Er Det Sådan?....

 Chart success

-Released in June 1976, "Teddy Bear" was the last of three Billboard Hot Country Singles No. 1 hits in Sovine's 25-year recording career.
-"Teddy Bear" climbed to #1 in five weeks and was his first since 1966's "Giddyup Go".
-In addition, "Teddy Bear" was a crossover hit, peaking at No. 40 on the Billboard Hot 100.
+Released in June 1976, "Teddy Bear" was the last of three Billboard Hot Country Singles number-one hits in Sovine's 25-year recording career.
+"Teddy Bear" climbed to number one in five weeks and was his first since 1966's "Giddyup Go".
+In addition, "Teddy Bear" was a crossover hit, peaking at number 40 on the Billboard Hot 100.
+In Canada, the song reached number one on the country charts on its second week.

 "Teddy Bear" was certified gold for sales of 1 million units by the Recording Industry Association of America.

-The song charted in the United Kingdom five years after its original release, in 1981, peaking at #4 on the UK Singles Chart.
+The song charted in the United Kingdom five years after its original release, in 1981, peaking at number four on the UK Singles Chart, becoming a much bigger hit than in America.
 Diana Williams' song also charted in the UK in the same year, reaching number 54.